 34. Know the airline’s baggage policy and buy the right size luggage.
 Some U.S. carry-on bags are too big in Europe.
 Low cost airlines always have stricter limits.
 Know before you go.

 35. Travel in the off- or shoulder- season to cut down on costs and avoid crowds.
+High season for overseas travel typically extends through the summer months and during Christmas and Spring Break.

 36. Use a local airline to book short flights in country.
 Ryanair or Easy Jet will save you tons of money when flying in Europe.